MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-interactive-notification-bot.md

 ---
-title: Build an interactive notification bot
+title: Build Interactive Notification Bot
 description: Learn to build an interactive notification bot with the help of GitHub codespaces which sends messages in Teams channel, group chat, or personal chat. ms.localizationpriority: medium ms.date: 06/07/2023 ms.topic: reference
 ---

-# Build Interactive Notification Bot
+# Build an Interactive Notification Bot

 For an interactive notification, a bot sends messages in a Teams channel, group chat, or personal chat.
 You can trigger an interactive notification bot with an HTTP request, such as cards or texts.
 For proactive notifications from tab apps, use [activity feed notifications](/graph/teams-send-activityfeednotifications).